-The popularity of tattoos may make you think that tattoos aren’t all that risky to get.
-But getting a tattoo does carry some risk: inserting an ink-covered needle into your skin has the potential to introduce foreign matter or infections into your body.
+The popularity of tattoos may convince you that they aren’t all that risky to get.
+But getting a tattoo does carry some risk: Inserting an ink-covered needle into your skin has the potential to introduce foreign matter or infections into your body.

 Getting a tattoo from a person or a shop that doesn’t properly clean their tools — or provide you with instructions for keeping your fresh tattoo clean — can lead to skin conditions, infections, or other health problems.